About pneumonia

 Immunisation

-Influenza immunisation might reduce the chance of your child getting pneumonia caused by an influenza virus.
-It’s recommended that all children over six months be immunised against the flu every year.
+Flu immunisation might reduce the chance of your child developing pneumonia caused by a flu virus.
+It’s recommended that all children over 6 months be immunised against flu every year.

 Talk to your GP for more information about getting your child immunised.